 Rendering courtesy of Hickok Cole.

-The committee voted to support the concept and massing of the project in advance of the developer’s upcoming meeting with the Historic Preservation Review Board, but hopes to see more detail at next month’s ANC meeting.
+The committee voted to support the project, in advance of the developer’s upcoming meeting with the Board of Zoning Adjustment.

 Most Popular...
 This Week • Last 30 Days • Ever

 UrbanTurf has compiled virtual looks at large new developments around the DC region.... read »

 The seven-bedroom home hit the market on Friday and was under contract by Sunday.... read »

 This year will likely go down as the year that prices for houses in DC reached new he... read »

 Dubbed OZMA, the 13-story project will include roughly 7,900 square feet of ground fl... read »

 A previous proposal for the site shared last year would have delivered 83 units and s... read »

 The preferred mortgage product among most home buyers is the fixed-rate mortgage.
 How... read »

 STAY DC provides rental aid and utility payment grants to at-risk District residents ... read »